Aims of evaluating teaching

 When you click on any of the links to the templates above you will see the message ‘Duplicate this form and start to use it as your own’.
 Once you have duplicated the template you will be able to edit it if you chose to.
 Your copy will then be saved in your My Forms app, which can be accessed via forms.office.com.
 To share with your students, click on the ‘share’ button and use the ‘send and collect responses’ option.

-Colleagues have had good experiences of seeking quick and targeted feedback with tools such as Mentimeter or Poll Everywhere.
+Mentimeter provides an easy-to-use tool for seeking quick and targeted feedback.
 Class teachers could ask early in the term, for example, whether students are finding the information they need in Moodle, whether they are able to access learning resources, and whether they know how the course will be assessed.
 A later survey might check if there are concepts that are still unclear or which teaching approaches have been most effective.

 The students’ feedback can also be used as a basis for further discussions with the students about their courses.
 You can tell students about changes that will be made as a result of their feedback and give them some idea of timescale.
 As with any feedback, we need to be objective, reflective and critical when reading student feedback.
 If students request changes or highlight issues that, for whatever reason, cannot be changed you can explain to them why that might be and, if appropriate, suggest alternatives.